danomatika/joyosc/README.md

 1. joyosc - device event daemon
 2. lsjs - joystick info tool

-This group of tools allows any OSC-capable program to receive joystick event data aka button presses, axis movements, etc. Specific joysticks can be mapped by name to specific OSC send addresses and button, axis, etc ids can be remapped or ignored.
+This group of tools allows any OSC-capable program to receive joystick event data aka button presses, axis movements, etc. Specific joysticks & game controllers can be mapped by name to specific OSC send addresses and button, axis, etc ids can be remapped or ignored.

 These tools were developed for the robotcowboy project, a wearable computer music system using Pure Data in GNU/Linux.
 See <http://robotcowboy.com>